scopeInfinity/FuzzyOS/README.md

   - Download image from one of the [Release](#Release).
   - Or directly build image using `make images` after cloning the repository.

+#### Boot on VirtualBox
+  - Create VM with `FuzzyOS.vdi` as storage.

 #### Boot on VMware
-  - Create *Virtual Machine Disk* with fixed size of *4MB*.
+  - Create VM with `FuzzyOS.vmdk` as storage.
-  - Burn `image.vmdk` to `new-disk-flat.vmdk`
-    - `bash scripts/burn.sh /path/to/image.vmdk /path/to/build/new-disk-flat.vmdk`
-  - Or simply replace `new-disk-flat.vmdk` with a sym-link to `build/image.vmdk` (for rapid development :grin:)

 ##### Boot on a real machine
   - Use `dd` or `scripts/burn.sh` to burn image into the disk (potentially destructive).
-  - `bash scripts/burn.sh build/image.vmdk /path/to/devicefile`
+  - `bash scripts/burn.sh build/FuzzyOS.raw /path/to/devicefile`

-###### If boot from Flash Drive doesn't work
-  - Try formatting device MBR with a FAT partition.
-  - And then burn the image again.

 ### Development